 There have been several case studies and lots of comprehensive SEO testing to establish whether keywords in domain names make any difference to ranking.
 Whilst there are some variances on the scale, it is generally agreed that it can be positive, but with several caveats.

-The first of these is that the amount a keyword in a domain name will influence a website’s ranking is limited, especially when compared to other factors like backlinks.
-It could tip the balance if all other factors were equal compared to another website, but it is not going to jump you from the bottom to the top of page one on Google.
+The first of these is that the number of keywords in a domain name that will influence a website’s ranking is limited, especially when compared to other factors like backlinks.
+It could tip the balance if all other factors were equally compared to another website, but it is not going to jump you from the bottom to the top of page one on Google.

 Other evidence from the research shows that merely having your top keyword phrase in your domain is of no use without other SEO factors being in place.
 This includes all the on-page and on-site optimisation that must take place on any website that the owner hopes to be ranked highly.

-If you do choose to have a keyword domain, there are some choices to be made with regards to the type of keyword or keywords you use.
-First and foremost, whichever keywords you choose, they must have some relevance to what your website is about.
-It may seem an obvious point, but with the number of websites which exist that don’t, it is worth stating.
+If you do choose to have a keyword domain, there are some choices to be made with regard to the type of keyword or keywords you use.
+First and foremost, whichever keywords you choose, must have some relevance to what your website is about.
+It may seem an obvious point, but with the number of websites that exist that don’t, it is worth stating.